xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

 #### Router Config for gRPC TLS Dial-In<a name="router-dialin-tls"></a>

-The first thing we have to do is enable the gRPC service on the router for TLS like so:
+The first thing we have to do is enable the gRPC service on the router for TLS by adding "tls" to the grpc config on the router:

 ```
 grpc